paul-rchds/Eventbrite-Aggregator/README.md

 * For most_popular_venue_per_category a lot of categories the the most popular venue would tie for first place with just 1 event.
 I use ROW_NUMBER() to get the first venue.
 The other option would be to use Rank() and make venue a list in the output.
+* first_event and last_event are based on created date.

 ## Environmental Variables
 * EB_BEARER - This is my api key for Eventbrite.
 For convenience I have left this in the repo.